Show Filters

 Article

 As decarbonization efforts continue to proliferate, electric vehicles (EVs) are widely seen as essential to meeting state and local clean energy goals.
-However, in order to meet the charging needs of EVs, a significant charging infrastructure still needs to be developed.
+However, to meet the charging needs of EVs, a significant charging infrastructure still needs to be developed.
 As states and regulators consider how to foster EV adoption, make-ready programs have emerged as an increasingly popular option.
-By March 2021, 15 utilities across the United States announced make-ready programs with a collective budget of more than $1 billion.

 However, there is no one-size-fits-all solution.
-Programs vary in the types of eligible projects (public vs. private), the equipment covered (in-front-of and/or behind-the-meter), whether utilities are able to earn a return on make-ready investments, and ownership models (utility vs. third party).
+Programs vary in the types of eligible projects (public vs. private), the equipment covered (in-front-of and/or behind-the-meter), whether utilities can earn a return on make-ready investments, and ownership models (utility vs. third party).
 Make-ready programs offer the opportunity to expand charging infrastructure to benefit all stakeholders.
 However, utilities must consider the opportunities unique to their service territories, what is possible in their regulatory environment, and how best to respond to customers’ needs.

 Determine